DeepLabCut/DeepLabCut/_sources/docs/installation.md

 ``cd C:\Users\YourUserName\Desktop\DeepLabCut\conda-environments``
 You can (on Windows) hold SHIFT and right-click > Copy as path, or (on Mac) right-click and while in the menu press the OPTION key to reveal Copy as Pathname.
 ```
+Be sure you are in the folder that has the `.yaml` file, then run:

 - Now, in the terminal run (Windows/Linux/MacBook Intel chip):